 This type of vicarious liability is generally limited to automobile accidents that occur during the course of employment.
 It doesn't apply if the employee was using the vehicle for errands outside of work or for personal reasons.

-For example, if an employee gets into an accident while he is driving to a client's office to drop off some paperwork, the employer may be liable since the accident occurred during the scope of employment.
+If an employee gets into an accident while they are driving to a client's office to drop off some paperwork, the employer may be liable in this case.
+The accident occurred during the scope of employment.
 In that situation, the employee was using the car for business.

 If instead the employee decides to go on a two-hour unauthorized trip to the mall and gets into a motor vehicle accident during that time, the employer will likely not be held liable.
 The employee was using the car for purely personal reasons and not acting within the scope of employment.

 Public infrastructure falls under the purview of government bodies.
 State highway departments are responsible for ensuring roads are safe for public use.
 This duty includes appropriate construction, regular maintenance, and timely repair of roads.
 If a highway department ignores a hazard, such as a large pothole that could cause a car to lose control, they could be held accountable.

 In such scenarios, many states allow individuals to file lawsuits against state highway departments.
 These suits aim to hold the government entity accountable for their negligence that caused an accident.

 Filing a lawsuit against a government entity is different from filing one against a private individual or company.
 Governments are often protected by sovereign immunity.
 This doctrine has historically shielded the government from being sued without its consent.